Circuit Breaker

 Section titled “Circuit Breaker”Purpose

 Section titled “Purpose”The circuit breaker is a velocity control on outflows.
-It limits how fast capital can leave through wrapper withdraw paths, protecting against exploit-velocity drains and flash-driven extraction.
+It limits how fast capital can leave through wrapper withdraw paths, protecting against flash-driven extraction.

-The circuit breaker is not a permanent lock on user exits.
+The circuit breaker does not permanently lock user exits.
 Once capacity replenishes, withdrawals resume at normal pace.

 Dual-Buffer Model